Poly2it/kein/README.md

 projects without a build system.

 ## Documentation
+### Project Derivation
+Kein flakes automatically get a "default" derivation, a project derivation, which contains the files specified in the Kein expression.
+By default, the main program is the same as the name (`meta.name`) of the kein expression.

 ### Linkage
 #### Inferred linkage
 The linkage formula will by default be inferred by the constraint expressions